Table of Contents

 🤐Real Estate Agent Advice about Best Neighborhoods

-While real estate agents are certainly aware of home values, neighborhood amenities, and market trends, we aren’t in the business of giving advice of this nature.
-Here are three reasons why a Realtor® cannot give that kind of council:
+While real estate agents are certainly aware of home values, neighborhood amenities, and market trends, we aren’t in the business of giving this particular advice.
+We can help you find what you are looking for, but we can’t divine what that is.
+Here are three reasons why a Realtor® cannot give that kind of counsel:

 - First, because it is completely subjective.
 One person might think a particular neighborhood is terrible because they don’t like having a strict Homeowner’s Association (HOA), for example.
 Another person might think that is the most important thing about a neighborhood.
 All the demographics and statistics in the world can’t clarify those subjective qualities that people are looking for.